datagovuk/ckanext-redmine/README.md

 ### Contact form

-This (defaults to /contact) that allows a user to contact the data portal owners and send feedback/questions within certain categories.
-The categories drop-down is populated with the categories from Redmine and so these should be created within Redmine itself (optionally with a default assignee).
+This (defaults to /contact) that allows a user to contact the data portal owners and send feedback/questions to various redmine installations.
+Each installation can be made available at a URL to cover different types of reports.
+For instance on data.gov.uk /contact and /content/general put data into one redmine instance, /contact/location puts the issues in another.

+The categories drop-down is populated with the categories from the named Redmine instance and so these should be created within Redmine itself (optionally with a default assignee).

 In this version of the extension all submitted issues are private (at least if Redmine is configured to be private) and they are not shown on the data portal.